bipinKrishnan/ml-recipe-book/_sources/causal_language_modeling.md

 tokenizer = AutoTokenizer.from_pretrained("huggingface-course/code-search-net-tokenizer")
 ```

 We will write a function to tokenize our dataset.
 If we truncate our dataset, we will loose a lot of information.
-Instead, we will combine the rows in our dataset and divide it into chunks of length 128(as we did in the masked language modelling chapter).
+Instead, we will combine the rows in our dataset and divide it into chunks of length 128(as we did in the masked language modeling chapter).

 After preprocessing the dataset, each row will have a length of 128.